pedroavpereira/VerbScraper/README.md

 ```

 ## Possible improvements
-- [ ] Improve CSS on popup (primarely deleting entries style)
+- [ ] Improve CSS on popup (especially the delete functionalities UI)
 - [ ] Possibly change data structure if necessary in the future
 - [ ] Enable scraping other aspects of the language
-- [ ] Enable scrapping from other french conjugation websites
+- [ ] Enable scrapping from other French conjugation websites

-Although some improvements can be made, this project will be left archived for the foreseable future, since it was designed to be exclusively a tool or a stepping stone into the french learning project mentioned above.
+Although some improvements can be made, this project will be left archived for the foreseeable future, since it was designed to be exclusively a tool or a stepping stone into the French learning project mentioned above.